 If you haven’t heard about Bitcoin, you may have been discussing your savings and investments with a very risk-shy financial advisor, or you may simply have gone out of your way to avoid the furore surrounding the world’s leading cryptocurrency.
 The remarkable surge in popularity of Bitcoin has enabled the cryptocurrency to hit the headlines month after month with increasing regularity, but that’s not to suggest that the emergence of currencies that aren’t controlled by central governments has been an easy process.
 In fact, this struggle is in part responsible for the volatility in value that Bitcoin has experienced in recent times.

 While Bitcoin hit a high point when one coin became worth nearly $20,000, as reported by Fortune, it came back down to earth with a bump when the value sunk to around $6,000, and even high-profile individuals like 50 Cent who thought they had won big by buying into Bitcoin have found themselves considering running for the exit door.
 It does seem to be the case that the real issue with Bitcoin is that nobody knows what to actually use it for, a fact that has helped to turn it into ‘digital gold’, with the cryptocurrency being used to bet against market collapses and as a form of financial security.
+With bitcoin still being at the top among the other cryptocurrencies, you could always start you bitcoin transactions by selecting a secure and reliable Bitamp online bitcoin wallet.

 The pretenders to the throne